homan-uppu/docs/documentation.md

 Most users can complete this annual reporting in minutes through our simple interface.
 We're actively building integrations with popular equity management platforms and investment services, which will allow many of your transactions to be imported automatically when these integrations launch.
 For transactions not covered by these integrations, you'll upload standard documents you're already preparing for taxes, like transaction records or tax forms.
 Our system calculates the capital gains and processes the actual distribution to your shareholders.
 If your personal token wallet doesn't have sufficient capital, you will be prompted to deposit the necessary funds.
 The Network maintains a reputation system that tracks your reporting history and accuracy.
 Consistent, timely reporting enhances your reputation score, which is visible to current and potential investors.
 Significant discrepancies or delays in reporting may affect this score.
 For larger transactions, a small percentage of distributed funds may be temporarily held in escrow until verification is complete.
 We're going to make this process as simple and automated as possible.
 We'll be there by your side to minimize admin BS.

 ---

-### The Net

-The Net is the protocol itself — a set of open, on-chain contracts that mint personal tokens, record every fundraising or secondary sale, and route the 0.10 % “equity fee” (plus any secondary-sale royalties) into a single treasury.
-Nobody owns the Net outright.
-It's a public-good financial rail to facilitate creating personal tokens and transacting personal token equities.

----

-### The Company (CCorp)

-The C-Corp is the Delaware company that: owns the flagship web/mobile front-end and trademarks, will carry the U.S. broker-dealer / ATS licences that make personal-token trading legal for retail users, employs the engineers and absorbs early compliance costs.
-In other words, the C-Corp is the first (eventually not the only) operator that connects people to the Net.

----